 Chicago Bears: The good and bad of Darnell Mooney at WR1

-The negatives of having Darnell Mooney at WR1
+The positives of having Darnell Mooney as WR1

 Allen Robinson’s regression in 2021 required Darnell Mooney to take on a larger role in the passing game.
 Mooney was up for the task and finished his second year in the league with 81 catches for 1,055 yards.
 Playing in Matt Nagy’s offense with a rookie quarterback and subpar offensive line did Mooney no my favors.
 No matter how much the Bears’ offense struggles going forward, it’s hard to imagine things will look much worse than they did in Mooney’s first two seasons.